pieterjanv/ansible-local-facts/README.md

 # pieterjanv.localscope - Ansible collection that makes roles behave more like functions

-This repository contains an Ansible collection that attempts to make Ansible roles behave more like functions in typical programming languages.

-It allows...
+An Ansible collection that provides roles with localscope, eager evaluation of arguments, and return values.

-- roles to have **locally scoped facts**, i.e. facts that are only visible to the role that set them.
-This aims to solve the problem of global scope in Ansible roles, where intermediate results can be overwritten by included roles,
+- **locally scoped facts**; facts that are only visible to the role that set them.
+This aims to solve the problem of global scope in Ansible roles, where intermediate results can be overwritten by included roles.
-- roles to take **arguments that are evaluated eagerly**, rather than the default lazy evaluation.
-This prevents arguments from evaluating to unintended values when some nested variable name conflicts,
+- **arguments that are evaluated eagerly**; This prevents arguments from evaluating to unintended  values when some nested variable name conflicts.
-- roles to **return values**, through the use of `register`.
+- **return values**; `register` a name to capture the return value of a role.

 And it should allow this without changing the way roles are are consumed, i.e. without requiring the consumer to use the plugin directly.